Operational Utility of GLM Flash Extent Density on June 1 - Geostationary Lightning Mapper

 WELCOME TO THE GEOSTATIONARY LIGHTNING MAPPER VIRTUAL COMMUNITY

-This forum supports Geostationary Lightning Mapper (GLM) implementation and training.
-The page provides a vehicle for learning about the GLM capabilities and limitations, exploring applications, understanding data quality, and addressing inquiries.
+This forum supports Geostationary Lightning Mapper (GLM) implementation and training, providing tools for learning about the GLM capabilities and limitations, exploring applications, understanding data quality, discovering new research, and addressing inquiries.

-Example GLM Imagery - Click the drop down menu in the top right for lots more options!
+Example GLM Imagery - Click the drop down menu on the top right for many more options!

 Re-post from WFO Huntsville